NRenella/MovieDataVisualization/README.md

 ## Purpose
 I have a passion for data and movies so I thought why not try to create a visual for some popular movies throughout the year.

+The dashboard is interactable as you can highlight a time period to get the stats for all the movies released during that period.

 The link to the data visualization dashboard can be found here: [Tableau Dashboard](https://public.tableau.com/app/profile/noah.renella/viz/MovieVisual_17217677790510/DataDashboard?publish=yes)

 You may also see a screenshot of the dashboard below.